-With the exception of journalist and one particular woman named Rebiya Kadeer, most foreigners these days are welcomed to Xinjiang with open arms.
-We bring language, expertise and best of all – money.
+With the exception of journalist and one particular woman named Rebiya Kadeer, most foreigners these days are “welcome” to visit Xinjiang as tourist.
+But it wasn’t always like this.
+China has it’s own list of most-wanted foreigners associated with Xinjiang and you might be surprised to find who is on it.

 His father was a religious [person] who chanted sutras for patients.
 Soon after Yakub was born, his parents divorced.
 His mother remarried a butcher.
 Butcher’s adopted son was still a butcher.
 The only difference was that he slaughtered people.

 If you’ve ever visited the Gaochang ruins or the Beziklik caves in Turpan, you’ve seen von Le Coq’s work.
 Likewise you’ve also seen the signs in the caves that tell of how the foreigner “thieves came in and stole” the precious paintings.